sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 from most populations of interest.
-When I run experiments I would consider it a minor miracle if my participants turned out to be a random sampling of the undergraduate psychology students at Adelaide university, even though thit is by far the narrowest population that I might want to generalise to.
+When I run experiments I would consider it a minor miracle if my participants turned out to be a random sampling of the undergraduate psychology students at Adelaide university, even though this is by far the narrowest population that I might want to generalise to.
 A thorough discussion of other types of sampling schemes is beyond the scope of this book, but to give you a sense of what is out there I will list a few of the more important ones.